Requirements to be a priest

-To become a Catholic priest, a man must meet three basic requirements:
+To become a Catholic priest, a man must fulfill three basic requirements:

 -